lawhorkl/WizzyWig/README.md

 # WizzyWig

-A World of Warcraft addon built with Ace3 libraries.
+A WYSIWYG-style chat editor for World of Warcraft roleplayers.
+See your full emote before sending it!

 ## Features

-- Pure Lua implementation (no XML)
+- Large multiline text editor for composing emotes and messages
-- AceGUI for dynamic frame creation
+- Channel selector (Say, Emote, Party, Raid)
-- AceConfig for in-game options panel
+- Send messages with a single button click
-- AceDB for profile-based saved variables
+- Built with Ace3 libraries for reliability and performance
-- Slash commands for easy access
+- Works seamlessly with EmoteSplitter for long messages

 ## Development